Cross+Reference

 The Primary Bible has two additional panel types that behave in the same synchronizing way but have different layouts and capabilities.
 These are the same Panel types that was previously mentions as the Primary Panel Group and only one from that group may be displayed at a time.

 The Alternate Version panel type displays two bible versions side by side with the verses in sync.
 This allows the user to read / review the same verse in two different version.
 The Alternate version panel is a double width panel and displays as the equivalent of two columns based on the available total number of panels.
-Since secondary Bible is still available in is made smaller and takes up one-third of the available width while the Alternate version panel takes up two-thirds.
+Since Standalone Bible is still available in is made smaller and takes up one-third of the available width while the Alternate version panel takes up two-thirds.

 Above the Alternate Panel displays as an only panel but still has two columns.
 More details on column Layouts is still to come.

-This is very similar to the Verse selection above, except the panel does not dismiss and the verse content remains available for scrolling and other interactions.
+The third and final Primary bible type is the Verse Selection.
+Below the verses display above the verse selection option but tapping on the verse does not dismiss the verse selection.
+The verse content remains available for scrolling and other interactions.
 The is available in the iPad but may be most useful when using a single hand to access a verse on the iPhone.

 Additional Panel Types